In the Community

 If you are interested in product management to check out the Kansas City Product Tank group.

-MSTS has had the opportunity to speak to graduating students of the Computer Information Science program at Johnson County Community College.
+We had the opportunity to speak to graduating students of the Computer Information Science program at Johnson County Community College.
 Bryan Stober, Principal Architect at MSTS, delivered a lecture on the do’s and don’ts of interviewing in the today’s competitive tech industry.
-This has been a rewarding relationship affording students the opportunity to learn about their future profession and MSTS to share their story.
-MSTS has also participated in JCCC’s Career Fair to share employment opportunities to graduating students who are ready to start their career.
+This has been a rewarding relationship affording students the opportunity to learn about their future profession and allowed us to share our story.
+We also participated in JCCC’s Career Fair to share employment opportunities to graduating students who are ready to start their career.
 Bryan serves on JCCC’s Board of Directors for new curriculum, which aims to help the college align their courseware with the ever-changing world of technology.